Skip to content

 Section 7606 of the 2014 Farm Bill provided for the legal cultivation, by the states, of “industrial hemp” without a permit from the federal DEA. (“Hemp Pilot Programs”).
 And the 2014 Farm Bill protected cultivators registered under a state’s hemp research pilot program.
 So growers had to cultivate cannabis with no more than 0.3% of THC.
 And they had to meet the requirements of their state department of agriculture.

+Lawyers for the hemp industry argued that 2014 Farm Bill’s language was broad enough to include market research.
+And this included sales of hemp-based CBD products.
 But the federal Drug Enforcement Administration (DEA) then emphasized their view that CBD remained illegal under the Controlled Substances Act, leading to lawsuits by the hemp industry.

-Court interprets the Farm Bill
+Court interprets Farm Bill

 Regardless of the DEA’s prior position, courts have weighed in, and clarified the law: